-Deliverable: We will provide you with Software Support Services, including training and technical support.
+Deliverable: We (or the Reseller or Distributor, if they have provided you with access to the Software) will provide you with Software Support Services, including training and technical support.
 The Additional Charges pertaining to delivery of Software Support Services will be agreed to in writing between the parties.

 Delivery Date: To be agreed between the parties in writing.

 Deliverable: Following submission by you of any malfunction, we, at our discretion, will determine whether the malfunction is critical or non-critical.

 If there is a critical malfunction, we will endeavour to repair this malfunction within 72 hours; and